 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with ADL's often correlates with better rehabilitation.
+This tells you the percentage of short-term care residents that experienced functional improvements, such as with activities of daily living.
+High levels of autonomy with ADL's often correlates with successful rehabilitation services.

 Scores for Jacksonville, FL